Final report for LNC21-459

 3) to reveal the difference in the population, we aim to investigate the genetic variation among different queens, worker, and drones via single-cell sequencing technology with the best accuracy;

-4) to educate bee farmers on queen rearing and grafting, the Central State University Research and Extension programs provide hands-on workshops in 2023 and 2024 and customized classes (webinars and field day) on queen grafting, genetic diversity, and queen disease;
+4) to educate bee farmers and beekeepers on queen rearing and grafting, the Central State University Research and Extension programs provide hands-on workshops in 2023 and 2024 and customized classes (webinars and field day) on queen grafting, genetic diversity, and queen disease;

 5) to work with Purdue University (1862 Land-Grant Institution) and regional queen breeders to select mite biters, and